-At the end of the year, students always welcome alternatives to final exams.
+At the end of the year, students always welcome alternatives to book reports and final exams.
 This is especially true for students who have recently completed standardized testing.
-Thankfully, there are many options for alternatives in assessment for English Language Arts.
-A student favorite is the book trailer project – this alternative assessment is perfect for both independent novel studies and whole class novels!
+Thankfully, there are many options for alternatives to book reports for English Language Arts.
+A student favorite is the book trailer project – this alternative assessment is perfect for both independent novel studies and whole-class novels!

 Using book trailer projects is a great way to incorporate differentiation in English Language Arts.
 It is also a great way to implement project-based learning within your curriculum.
 Most importantly, it provides the chance to end the school year on a fun note.